-• Surface Transportation Block Grant Program (STP): Federal transportation legislation authorizes the State of California to distribute regional Surface Transportation Block Grant Program (STP) funds to areas within the State based on urbanized population shares.
-MTC pools the STP funds coming to the San Francisco Bay Area with CMAQ funds to develop a comprehensive and multi-modal program.
-MTC, in cooperation with its transportation partners, developed a variety of regional and local programs through the STP/CMAQ funded One Bay Area Grant (OBAG) program.
-In general, the STP funds support the Local Streets and Road rehabilitation program, the transit priorities and regional operations programs, planning activities, bicycle and pedestrian projects, and Transportation for Livable Communities.
+Surface Transportation Block Grant Program (STP): Federal transportation legislation authorizes the State of California to distribute regional Surface Transportation Block Grant Program (STP) funds to areas within the State based on urbanized population shares.
+MTC pools the STP funds coming to the San Francisco Bay Area to develop a comprehensive and multi-modal program within the region.
+MTC, in cooperation with its transportation partners, developed a variety of regional and local programs through the One Bay Area Grant (OBAG) program.
+In general, the STP funds support the Local Streets and Road rehabilitation program, the transit priorities and regional operations programs, planning activities, bicycle and pedestrian projects, and complete streets.
 Programming is based on apportionments provided by Caltrans and the Federal Highway Administration (FHWA).
-STP apportionments for FY 2012-13 through 2016-17 are programmed as part of OBAG 1; apportionments for FY 2017-18 through FY2021-22 are programmed through the OBAG 2 programming cycle.
+STP apportionments for FY 2017-18 through FY2021-22 are programmed through the OBAG 2 programming cycle.
+Apportionments for FY 2022-23 and FY 2023-24 will be programmed as part of the OBAG 3.